 Art, ideally, would not be made to make money.
 Art shouldn’t even be made to please its audience.
 Art should express its author.
 And, if it is great, it will express a transcendent humanity.
 It is a sad reality of film that movies are, and must be, designed to make money.
 Dreams and Silence, though, are the rare mass market films that seem uninterested in commercial enterprise at all.
 Silence, in particular, is animated by an emotional urgency that evinces a deep and sincere authorial investment.
 It will almost certainly fail to make its budget back.

-Martin Scorsese first conceived of Silence in 1990 while he was in Japan for the filming of Akira Kurosawa’s Dreams, Kurosawa’s third to last film.
-Scorsese, speaking English in an otherwise Japanese language film, plays Vincent Van Gogh in “Crows,” one of of the film’s eight vignettes.
-Though from 1945 to 1965, Kurosawa directed 21 films, he made only four between 1965’s Red Beard and 1990’s Dreams.
+Martin Scorsese first conceived of Silence in 1990 while he was in Japan for the filming of Akira Kurosawa’s Dreams, Kurosawa’s third-to-last film.
+Scorsese, speaking English in an otherwise Japanese-language film, plays Vincent Van Gogh in “Crows,” one of of the film’s eight vignettes.
+Though Kurosawa directed twenty-one films from 1945 to 1965, he made only four between 1965’s Red Beard and 1990’s Dreams.
 Incredibly, Kurosawa had difficulty securing funding in Japan.
 American film directors, including Steven Spielberg, George Lucas, and Martin Scorsese, helped secure funding for Dreams from Warner Brothers.
 Scorsese waited more than twenty years to secure the money he needed for Silence.

 Dreams is an unusual film.
 It relates eight unconnected vignettes of varying quality.
 All betray little of Kurosawa’s subconscious or the curious logic of sleeping people.
 The first two stories, “Sunshine Through The Rain” and “The Peach Orchard,” are charmingly nostalgic portraits of a surreal relationship between a young boy and an unpredictable nature capable of sublime beauty, anger, and sudden threats of violence.
 The following two stories, “The Blizzard” and “The Tunnel,” switch abruptly to nightmares of death.
 The tone of the film is uneven.
 Despite the amusing presence of Scorsese, “Crows” goes nowhere.
 “Mount Fuji in Red” and “The Weeping Demon” are apocalyptic visions, but they’re too didactic to frighten.
 The final vignette, “Village of the Watermills,” presents an idealized fantasy of a village that has rejected the modern world.
 It too transparently intends to end the movie on a hopeful note, and it fails to rise above cliché.